otoyo/astro-notion-blog/README.md

 ### Steps

-1. **Star this repo** :wink:
+1. If you enjoy using this repo, **don't forget to give it a star!** :wink:
-   - It makes me motivative!
+   - This is very motivating!
-2. Duplicate [the blog template](https://otoyo.notion.site/e2c5fa2e8660452988d6137ba57fd974?v=abe305cd8b3d467285e91a2a85f4d8de) into your Notion.
+2. Simply duplicate [the blog template](https://otoyo.notion.site/e2c5fa2e8660452988d6137ba57fd974?v=abe305cd8b3d467285e91a2a85f4d8de) into your Notion workspace.
-3. Change the icon, the title, the description in the duplicated page(database)
+3. Once you've duplicated the page (database), customize it to your liking by changing the icon, title, and description.

 <img src="https://user-images.githubusercontent.com/1063435/223611374-86d7172c-9cda-477b-b8a3-dc724fa7ccf4.png" width="600">

-4. Note the part of the duplicated page (database) URL `https://notion.so/your-account/<HERE>?v=xxxx` as `DATABASE_ID`
+4. For future reference, identify the `DATABASE_ID` by noting the portion of the duplicated page (database) URL that appears as https://notion.so/your-account/<HERE>?v=xxxx.

 <img src="https://user-images.githubusercontent.com/1063435/213966685-3a2afed2-45c0-4ea5-8070-e634d8d648de.png" width="260">

 <img src="https://user-images.githubusercontent.com/1063435/213966888-c3f1f741-62ac-42f3-9af2-94ab375b5676.png" width="600">

 5. [Create an integration](https://developers.notion.com/docs/create-a-notion-integration#step-1-create-an-integration) and note "Internal Integration Token" as `NOTION_API_SECRET`
-6. [Share a database with your integration](https://developers.notion.com/docs/create-a-notion-integration#step-2-share-a-database-with-your-integration) at the Notion database page
+6. To integrate your application with Notion, [share a database with your integration](https://developers.notion.com/docs/create-a-notion-integration#step-2-share-a-database-with-your-integration).
-7. Fork this repository into your account
-   - The Fork button is at the top of the page and the left of the Star
+7. To make a copy of this repository in your own account, fork it by clicking on the 'Fork' button in the top-right corner of the repository page.
 8. Go to [Cloudflare Pages](https://pages.cloudflare.com/) and sign in
 9. Create new project with "Connect to Git" with your forked repository `<your-account>/astro-notion-blog`, then click "Begin setup"
 10. In "Build settings" section,